KevinMarquette/kevinmarquette.github.io/_posts/2018-01-28-Powershell-windows-defender-peasceto-powershell.md

 * `PackageManagement` 1.261.424.0
 * `PSScriptAnalyzer` 1.261.441.0
 * `MSOnline` 1.261.441.0
-* `VMWare.PowerCLI`  1.261.441.0
+* `VMWare.PowerCLI`  1.261.459.0

-Last tested on 1.261.441.0.
-You may have to run Windows Updates if Windows Defender is not pulling the most recent definition.
+You may have to run Windows Updates and reboot if Windows Defender is not pulling the most recent definition.
+I have seen some inconsistent results in my testing on different machines.

 It looks like the modules were fixed one at a time.
 I have a link at the bottom for where to report false positives.

+<blockquote class="twitter-tweet" data-cards="hidden" data-lang="en"><p lang="en" dir="ltr">Updated: <br><br>Microsoft has released Defender signatures version 1.261.459.0 which fixes all <a href="https://twitter.com/hashtag/PowerCLI?src=hash&amp;ref_src=twsrc%5Etfw">#PowerCLI</a> modules. <a href="https://twitter.com/hashtag/PowerShell?src=hash&amp;ref_src=twsrc%5Etfw">#PowerShell</a><a href="https://t.co/EQ2Qtu8jT2">https://t.co/EQ2Qtu8jT2</a></p>&mdash; VMware PowerCLI (@PowerCLI) <a href="https://twitter.com/PowerCLI/status/958172275034992640?ref_src=twsrc%5Etfw">January 30, 2018</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 There was not a lot of options other than disable defender or disable PowerShell AMSI while we waited for the definitions to get updated.
 I was pulling together what information that I could and posting it here as it came up.
-Now that the issue is resolved, I rewrote the into so the important information is easy to discover.
+Now that the issue is mostly resolved, I rewrote the into so the important information is easy to discover.

 There are lingering issues for some users with broken modules that will need to be re-installed.
 The `PackageManagement` module will take some special steps that I outlined below.